 The debug Library: Inspection and Hooks

 Lua ships with a standard debug library that gives you a window into the runtime behaviour of your program.
-Unlike the other standard libraries, it is not about data processing or I/O. It is about introspection — reading the call stack, peeking at local variables, and intercepting execution events through hooks.
+Unlike the other standard libraries, this one is not about data processing or I/O—it is about introspection: reading the call stack, peeking at local variables, and intercepting execution events through hooks.
+The debug library is deliberately low-level, exposing raw primitives that let you build debuggers, profilers, and coverage tools from scratch.

 This library is deliberately low-level.
 It exposes raw primitives that let you build debuggers, profilers, and coverage tools from scratch.
 It also breaks normal encapsulation rules, which is why you should never ship it in production code.
 This guide covers both introspection functions and the hook system using Lua 5.4.